 Drawbacks of Hosted Websites

 Wix, Weebly, Squarespace, and other similar services all require that you have them host your website, which is why a website built through them is called a “hosted” website.
-You won’t have the option of moving your website (keeping the same design) to a different hosting company like you would with a WordPress website.
-If you later decide you need a website with more capabilities, moving your content to a new website may not be easy.
+If you choose to build a website with one of those companies, you won’t have the option of moving your website (keeping the same design) to a different hosting company like you would with a WordPress website.
+If you later decide you need features that aren’t available for websites built through that company, moving your content to a new website may not be easy.

-With a “self-hosted” website (where you build the website yourself and choose your own hosting company), you can switch to a different hosting company at any time without the appearance of your website having to change at all, and if you decide to switch to a different theme, your content (images and blog posts) can be exported from your old theme and imported into your new theme.
+With a “self-hosted” WordPress website (where you build the website yourself and choose your own hosting company), you can switch to a different hosting company at any time without the appearance of your website having to change at all, and you can redesign the appearance of your website or add extra functionality without losing any of your content (pages, images, and blog posts).

 Drawback #2: Your options for customization are limited.

-Hosted websites are limited to whatever options for customization are available pre-built into their themes.
-While these options are probably sufficient for a personal blog or a static business website, if you find yourself needing features that your website doesn’t offer, you’re basically out of luck.
+Hosted websites are limited to whatever options for customization are available pre-built into their system.
+While these options are probably sufficient for a personal blog or a simple informational business website, if you find yourself needing features that your website doesn’t offer, you’re basically out of luck.

-On the other hand, the options for customization with WordPress are virtually unlimited.
+On the other hand, the options for customization with a website you build yourself using WordPress are virtually unlimited.
 By installing “plugins” (pre-built code added to your site with the click of a button), you can add functionality to your website and integrate with 3rd party softwares that help you run an online business.
 Wix does offer a growing selection of tools like this in their App Marketplace, but their options are limited compared to what’s available in WordPress.